-My name is Jaka Škapin and I'm a Slovenian transdisciplinary artist, composer and vocal improviser based in London.
+My name is Jaka Škapin and I'm a Slovenian transdisciplinary performance artist, composer and vocal improviser based in London.

-My sound is marked by meditative and expansive vocal tapestries that emerge spontaneously from both my movement and voice, bearing the mark of my Choral background, Jazz training and Slavic heritage.
+My sound is marked by meditative and expansive vocal tapestries that emerge spontaneously from both my movement and voice, bearing the mark of my choral background, jazz training and Slavic heritage.

 Whilst my influences range from the theatrical energy of Meredith Monk to performance innovation of Bobby McFerrin, I work between the mediums of performance, moving image and composition, all based on the practice of collaborative improvisation.

 I grew up in Kozina, Slovenia, and later in Širje above Zidani Most.
-As a child, I frequently put up shows and performances, playing mostly pots and harmonica, which later on led to first experiences in theatre, children’s opera, musical and choral singing.
+As a child, I frequently put up shows and performances, playing mostly pots and my beloved harmonica, which later on led to first experiences in theatre, children’s opera, musical and choral singing.